h3rald/min/site/contents/learn-extending.md

 > %warning%
 > Warning
 >
-> This technique is currently experimental, it has not been tested extensively and it may not even work on Windows.
+> This technique is currently highly experimental, it has not been tested extensively and it may not even work properly.

 If you just want to add a new module to min providing functinalities that cannot be built natively with min operators, you can also implement a min module in Nim and compile it to a dynamic library which can be linked dynamically when min is started.